The Challenger Sale Book Summary – A Quick 12 Min Read

 Written by Matthew Dixon and Brent Adamson, ‘The Challenger Sale’ is one book that salespeople recommend pretty often.
 Apart from providing a better way to approach customers, it also helps managers improve coaching, sales training, and customer loyalty.

 The authors of the book, Matthew Dixon and Brent Adamson are the managing directors of CEB’s Sales Executive Council in Washington, D.C.
 This book has its base on an in-depth study of thousands of sales reps in various industries done by CEB Inc. The authors say that the old-school method of relationship building is not suitable for complex and sizable B2B solutions.

 The Challenger Sale helps discover a new sales method called the “Challenger” sales method.
 It is much more effective than the traditional approach of building a relationship with customers.
 As per the “Challenger” sales approach, the salespeople control the sale.
 They make customers think from fresh angles.
-Apart from that, challengers push back rather than agreeing to the demands of customers.
+Apart from that, challengers push back rather than agree to the demands of customers.
 The authors further reveal the skills and behaviors that drive the performance of challengers.